micheles/micheles.github.io/_posts/2016-01-10-to-split-or-not-to-split.md

 trivial as the sum can give issues in a parallel environment, since `a + b + c` can be different from `a + c + b` if the floating point variables `a`, `b` and `c` comes from different tasks and the order of the tasks is not specified.
+This is very visible when using 32 bit floating point numbers and it is the reason why we are still using 64 bit numbers for the hazard curves.

 The lesson learned is that the tests must have a tolerance high enough to be insensitive to the splitting issue.